3D Printer Policy

 Copying, Scanning, and Faxing Policy

 The self-service photocopier (with scanning feature) and fax machine are for the convenience of the public.
 There is a .10per page fee for the copier, .20 for duplex copies.
 Faxing is free for Sparta Library cardholders who present their card at the front desk.
 For all other faxing, there is a charge of 1.00 per page for the first five pages, .50 per page thereafter.
+There is a $1 per page charge to all individuals for International Faxes.

 There is a limit of ten (10) minutes per copying, scanning, or faxing session.
 This is to ensure that everyone has a fair opportunity to use these services.
 In addition, although there is no fee for scanning or faxing, the library does pay for this service and reserves the right to restrict session time.